AkimovLab/Project_CsPbI3_MB_vs_SP/cubic/step2/README.md

 # Step2 - Compute the overlap matrices and energies in the Kohn-Sham basis and perform TD-DFT calculations along the precomputed nuclear trajectories

-Many of the details shown here are also shown / explained in https://github.com/AkimovLab/Project_Libra_CP2K/.
-This README.md however may contain updated informaiton in some sections.
+Many of the details shown here are also shown / explained in [this link](https://github.com/AkimovLab/Project_Libra_CP2K/).
+This `README.md` however may contain updated informaiton in some sections.

 ## 1. CP2K input for electronic structure calculations